eavonius/powerdelivery/getting-started.markdown

 	</div>
 </div>

 A couple of notes about the scripts above.
-You'll note each script (.ps1 file) is named after the environment.
-Also, the "Build" group of nodes always specifies localhost - this ensures that any tasks executed during the this phase are run on the developer's computer (or the build server) and not a test or production node.
+You'll note each script file is named after the environment.
+Also, the IP addresses could be computer names if resolvable through DNS or NetBIOS.
+Lastly, the "Build" group of nodes always specifies localhost - this ensures that any actions performed on this set of nodes are run on the developer's computer (or the build server) and not a test or production node.

 <a name="roles"></a>

-## Creating roles
+## Create a role

 In powerdelivery, a role is a batch of Powershell commands that are intended to apply a set of changes to a node to enable it to serve a particular function in your overall product's architecture.
 Examples of roles might be "I host a web service", or "I run a database", or more generically - "I have .NET 4.5 and [chocolatey](http://www.chocolatey.org) installed".
 Powerdelivery doesn't create roles for you so let's dig into creating one.